Vintage Valentines

 The Valentine’s party was a big deal!
 It would always be in the afternoon before school turned out.
 Everyone rode the bus unless they were a teacher’s child or lived within walking distance of the school.
 I rode the bus.

-I rode the bus for the entire 12 years!
-Heck, the first year I went to junior college….I rode the bus!
+In fact, I rode the bus for the entire 12 years!
+Heck, the first year I went to junior college….I still rode the bus!

 Some Valentines had a little screw in the middle so they could be folded to fit in a smaller envelope.
 There was always a special Valentine for the teacher in a purchased box of Valentines.

-I was lucky, my parents usually always came up with a fresh box of Valentines for me to address and take to school.
-Sometimes it might be unused leftover ones, from the year before, but I never had to erase names and use them again that I can recall.
-That wasn’t the case with everybody for sure.
+I was lucky that my parents were usually always able to come up with a fresh box of Valentines for me to address and take to school.
+Sometimes it might be unused ones, from the year before, but I never had to erase names and use them again that I can recall.
+That wasn’t the case with everybody in my class for sure.

 Sometimes the special vintage Valentines would have glitter or a sort of flocking on them to make them velvety and sparkly.
 They would be a prized possession to the girls.